Line of sight is a must

 Non-line of sight indoor positioning systems do not exist

 It is simply physically impossible to determine a mobile beacon’s location in a non-line-of-sight situation.
 Non-line-of-sight shall be read as “non-line of sight for visible light,” i.e., a human can’t see the mobile beacon, but the system does.
-Yes, with such remarks, NOLS systems could exist, for example, UWB.
-But they are line of sight for the UWB radio signal.
+Yes, with such remarks, NLOS systems could exist, for example, UWB.
+But they are in line of sight for the UWB radio signal.

 The only recommended and working solution is to always build any precise positioning and tracking system with the line-of-sight requirement in mind.

-Problems with non-line of sight (NOLS)
+Problems with non-line of sight (NLOS)

 It should be evident by now that a direct line of sight is a must for a precise indoor positioning system.
 However, let us add what else goes wrong when there is no direct line of sight (NOLS situation).

-Nearby reflective walls combined with NOLS
+Nearby reflective walls combined with NLOS

 Such warning or filtering works reasonably well when there is a large enough difference between the expected LOS distance and the measured distance.
-The system will have sufficient trustable data to conclude that something doesn’t add up and then warn the user or filter out the measurement completely.
+The system will have sufficient trustworthy data to conclude that something doesn’t add up and then warn the user or filter out the measurement completely.

 When there is NOLS, and the object is moving relatively fast, it is possible to employ several techniques to predict an expected location.
-Based on prediction, it is possible to extrapolate or filter out wrong measurements.
+Based on the prediction, it is possible to extrapolate or filter out wrong measurements.

 Fast-moving mobile objects with NOLS produce jumping distances.
 The fact that the distances are jumping, combined with prior knowledge of the mobile objects (forklifts don’t jump), makes it relatively easy to filter out wrong distances.